CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### A-3-1.
 Different types of legal records database for legal research

 Today, most legal research done in law schools, courts, and the legal profession at large is conducted via computerized databases.
 Legal professionals depend primarily on services purchased from the two giants in the field, Westlaw and LexisNexis.
-This may need to evolve at some point as we go ddeeper into the era of AAS/AALE.
+This may need to evolve at some point as we go deeper into the era of AAS/AALE.
 See Legal Databases: Comparative Analysis | CRL https://www.crl.edu/collections/topics/legal-databases-comparative-analysis